-For mother’s day, my kids wanted to build my wife a water garden, complete with a fountain and water plants.
-We found a plastic pot, filled it with water and went down to our local garden center to pick out some water plants and a fountain.
-We found a little turtle fountain for the pot, sadly that 1st winter I forgot to bring it indoors.
-When everything froze the left over water in the turtle expanded and split the poor little guys plastic head wide open.
+For Mother’s Day, my kids wanted to build my wife a water garden, complete with a fountain and water plants.
+We found a plastic pot, filled it with water, and went to our local garden center to pick out some water plants and a fountain.
+We found a little turtle fountain for the pot; sadly, that 1st winter, I forgot to bring it indoors.
+When everything froze, the leftover water in the turtle expanded and split the poor little guy’s plastic head wide open.

-The next spring my wife wanted to clean it up with new plants and of course, a new fountain, back to the nursery we went.
-We found a several plants she liked but not a fountain.
+The next spring, my wife wanted to clean it up with new plants and, of course, a new fountain, back to the nursery we went to.
+We found several plants she liked but not a fountain.
 That same week we went to the Portland Japanese Gardens and saw several basic fountains made out of bamboo.
 Being a maker of things, I figured this would be a perfect project to build.
 A bamboo fountain inspired by the ones we saw at the Japanese Garden.

-A few years back we planted a small bamboo grove at the back of our lot to provide a privacy screen from the neighbor’s house.
-Armed with some pruners I headed to the backyard looking for the straightest and biggest diameter bamboo stalks I could find.
+A few years back, we planted a small bamboo grove at the back of our lot to provide a privacy screen from the neighbor’s house.
+Armed with pruners, I headed to the backyard, looking for the straightest and biggest diameter bamboo stalks I could find.
 I cut two stalks and went to work.
-To determine the height of the fountain I wedged one of the stocks in the pot with some rocks, stepped back and eyed what I thought was a good height.
-I cut three pieces, two of them the same length that would reach to the bottom of the pot to the maximum height I wanted the fountain to be.
+To determine the height of the fountain, I wedged one of the stocks in the pot with some rocks, stepped back, and eyed what I thought was a good height.
+I cut three pieces, two of them the same length that would reach the bottom of the pot to the maximum height I wanted the fountain to be.
 The third piece I cut so it would be from the top of the fountain to just under the water line.

-I lashed all thee stalks together with some twine and went to work on the spout.
+I lashed all the stalks together with some twine and went to work on the spout.
 I used the same method to hollow out the spout that I used on the main stalk.
-To cut the angle on the spout I used my Japanese pull saw.
-It seemed appropriate for the task, as this was inspired form a fountain I saw in the Japanese garden.
-I determined the length of the spout the same way as the height, by using my eye to tell me what looks good.
-I finished the fountain by lashing the spout to the thee pieces I used as the stand, and threading the water supply tube through it.
-All and all it was a 15 min build and earned me a few bonus points with my wife.
+To cut the angle on the spout, I used my Japanese pull saw.
+It seemed appropriate for the task, as this was inspired by a fountain I saw in the Japanese garden.
+I determined the length of the spout the same way as the height by using my eye to tell me what looked good.
+I finished the fountain by lashing the spout to the three pieces I used as the stand and threading the water supply tube through it.
+All and all, it was a 15 min build and earned me a few bonus points with my wife.